madhuramtrivedi/WeatherReport_Angularjs/README.md

 3. Run the project in localhost.

 Following AngularJs concepts are demonstrated:
-1. Controllers
-2. $scope
-3. $rootScope
+1. Controllers, Views, $scope, $rootScope
-4. value
+2. value
-5. directive
+3. directive
-6. Proper templating and styling of views
+4. Proper templating and styling of views
-7. Service calls using $http
+5. Service calls using $http
-8. Directory structure for managing.
+6. Directory structure for managing.
-9. Usage of node_modules to install Karma and Jasmine to write Unit tests.
+7. Usage of node_modules to install Karma and Jasmine to write Unit tests.
-10. config
+8. config
-11. Routing using ui.router
+9. Routing using ui.router